Counting the Days (Again)

 The case is Sheetz v.
 Sheetz decided November 23, 2016 by a split (2/1) COA panel.
 Per usual, the CLB favors the dissent.
 While married to prison inmate Benjamin Sheetz, wife Ronnie Sheetz became pregnant by another man.
 Benjamin was released from prison soon before the child was born.
 Benjamin was present at the birth and signed the birth certificate as “father.”
 He instructed Ronnie not to contact the biological father and promised to raise the child as his own.

 The plan worked until Ronnie filed for divorce.
 Benjamin no longer wanted to be father to the child.
 Ronnie and Benjamin stipulated that the child was born during the marriage but that Benjamin was not the father.
-The trial court still decreed that Benjamin was the father (by reason of estoppel) and ordered him to pay support for the child.
+Still, the trial court still decreed that Benjamin was the father (by reason of estoppel) and ordered him to pay support for the child.

 There have been cases of res judicata legally establishing the paternity of a husband who mistakenly believed himself to be the biological father of a child born during wedlock.
 See, for instance, Fairrow v.
 Fairrow, 559 N.E.2d 597 (Ind.
 1990).
 But this writer is unaware of legal precedent from Indiana establishing paternity by estoppel in the case of a child born in wedlock.